White Sox rookie catcher Mercedes says he’s leaving baseball

 “First of all, I want to thank God for giving me life to the fans that without them I’m nothing,” he wrote.
 “I walked away from baseball for a while.
 God bless you.
 It’s over.”

+Hall of Fame manager Tony La Russa said he had just heard about Mercedes’ decision to step away and planned to reach out to him.
+He said Mercedes has a “big league future.”

+“You’re at Triple-A, you’ve tasted the big leagues, you can get emotional,” La Russa said.
+“But I don’t know more than that.”

 The 28-year-old Mercedes sparked Chicago’s offense through the opening months of the season, batting .415 with five homers and 16 RBIs in 22 games in April.
-In May, Mercedes angered manager Tony La Russa by homering on a 3-0 pitch in the ninth inning of a game the White Sox led 15-4.
+In May, Mercedes angered La Russa by homering on a 3-0 pitch in the ninth inning of a game the White Sox led 15-4.

+“As you probably know, if you’re paying attention, several times he’s said how close we were,” La Russa said.
+“He knows I’m a supporter of his.
+So I’ll reach out to him and see what’s going on.
+It could be he’s just a little frustrated.”

 The catcher eventually cooled off, hitting .150 (16 for 107) over his final 31 games with Chicago before being demoted to Triple-A Charlotte on July 2.